How to Make a Generator Quieter for Camping and Home

 In most cases, those big and loud generators are made to be used in places where noise is not a problem.

-On the other hand, if you need a generator for other purposes that does not require that much of the power produced, you should probably consider getting a new, small, and quiet one for those purposes.
+On the other hand, if you need a generator for other purposes that do not require that much of power produced, you should probably consider getting a new, small, and quiet one for those purposes.